Skip to content

 Paulina Pérez-Duarte Mendiola

-Paulina is a 2nd year PhD student exploring how children behave before, during and after they interact with Hospital Play Specialists and what children think of these interactions.
+Paulina is a final year PhD student exploring how children behave before, during and after they interact with Hospital Play Specialists and what children think of these interactions.

 Kateryna Tyzhuk